marcuscaisey/lox/README.md

 #### Variable Expression

 A variable expression produces the value of a variable.
-It is not valid to access an uninitialised variable.

 ```lox
 var a = 1;